 This site is sponsored by Renesas, one of the world’s largest semiconductor manufacturers, but is completely independent editorially.
-The information included here is focused on two main Renesas Starter Kits, Synergy SK-S7G2 Starter Kit and the Synergy S3A7 IoT Fast Prototyping Kit.
+The information included here is focused on three main Renesas boards: The S5D9 IoT Fast Prototyping Kit, the Synergy SK-S7G2 Starter Kit and the Synergy S3A7 IoT Fast Prototyping Kit.

 Please treat this discussion forum with the same respect you would a public park.
 We, too, are a shared community resource — a place to share skills, knowledge and interests through ongoing conversation.

 These are not hard and fast rules, merely aids to the human judgment of our community.
 Use these guidelines to keep this a clean, well-lighted place for civilized public discourse.

 Help us make this a great place for discussion by always working to improve the discussion in some way, however small.
 If you are not sure your post adds to the conversation, think over what you want to say and try again later.